tipi-build/docs/0360-build-cache.md

 ## Comprehensive packs
 ![Multiple revisions are packed together](./assets/cache/04-comprehensive-packs.png)

 The cache mechanism first queries the global `cache.tipi.build` storage.
-If the code compiled has already been built by a secure tipi.build cloud runner for the same compiler and set of flags ( i.e. So-called _ABI-hash_ ) the cache is pulled from the global build cache.
+If the code has already been built by a secure tipi.build cloud runner for the same compiler and set of flags ( i.e. So-called _ABI-hash_ ) the cache is pulled from the global build cache.

 The global `cache.tipi.build` contains a curated list of open-source projects cached for the default toolchains delivered by tipi.